openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-windows.md

 ## Run the Docker* Image for CPU

-To install the OpenVINO toolkit from the prepared Docker image, run the image with the following command (currently support only CPU target):
+To install the OpenVINO toolkit from the prepared Docker image, run the image with the following command:
 ~~~
 docker run -it --rm <image_name>
 ~~~